pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 Every RPC that requires some form of payment needs to be altered/extended to be able to pay through form of an ephemeral account.
 This payment method might be blocking if the account is not funded enough to perform the RPC.
-This blocking action is protected by a timeout after which the RPC fails.
+This blocking action is protected by a timeout after which the RPC eventually fails.

+It will be impossible to extend the currently existing RPCs to support his new payment method specifier.
+Therefor we will need to copy over the ones we really want to support to a new RPPC that does support it.

+The payment method will be specified through the use of an identifier.
+We need payment method specifiers to specify if the user is paying for that RPC directly or through an ephemeral account.

 Tasks:

-- TODO
+- Introduce payment method specifiers
+- Identify which (legacy) RPCs we want to add this payment method specifier to

 Dependencies: